Restore-A-Deck Deck Stain Stripper Review 4.5/5 (45)

 Restore-A-Deck Stripper Booster and Thickening Gel Additives

 Restore-A-Deck Wood Stain Stripper is a biodegradable, powdered concentrate that quickly removes worn finishes to restore wood surfaces.
-Stains and varnishes are removed along with collected dirt, mold, mildew, and mill glaze.
+It removes stains, coatings, collected dirt, mold, mildew, and mill glaze.

 The Restore A Deck system is a multistep deck cleaning system, and the best results are achieved when using all 3 products.
 This product is Step 1 Stripper of the Restore A Deck system and can be substituted for or used after Restore-A-Deck Wood Cleaner.